a5calderon/cse15l-lab-reports/Lab1.md

 Newcomers, however, will be presented with some text that states: `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? ` In this case, press yes.
+This will lead you to something like the image above.
+And that's it !
+You successfully connected your terminal to a computer in basement (the server).
 ## Step Three:Trying Some Commands